evoldoers/wtfgenes/README.md

 The software also implements Frequentist TEA (a.k.a.
 Fisher's ["lady tasting tea"](https://en.wikipedia.org/wiki/Lady_tasting_tea) test).

+## Demo

+A demo of the wtfgenes web client for the published annotated genomes of the Gene Ontology consortium can be found at https://evoldoers.github.io/wtfgo/

 ## Repository structure

 The repository contains two implementations of Bayesian and Frequentist TEA: